elizabethharasymiw/matching-engine/README.md

 # Matching  Engine
-This program takes in SELL and BUY offers and resolves as many orders as possible
+Command line mock market program to match BUY and SELL offers

 ## How to Use
 - Note: This project does not have any shipped releases yet